Geeta Mehta: Early life and education

 Mehta was born in Simla, India.
-She earned her bachelor's degree in Architecture from the School of Planning and Architecture, New Delhi, a master's degree in Architecture and Urban Design from Columbia University, and a doctorate in Urban Engineering from the University of Tokyo.
+She earned her bachelor's degree in architecture from the School of Planning and Architecture, New Delhi, a master's degree in architecture and urban design from Columbia University, and a doctorate in urban engineering from the University of Tokyo.

 Career

 Mehta is an adjunct professor of architecture and urban design at the Graduate School of Architecture Planning and Preservation at Columbia University in New York City.
-She is also an advisor to Millennium Cities Initiative at the Earth Institute.
-Until 2009, Mehta was a professor of architecture at the Temple University campus in Tokyo.
+She is also a research affiliate at the Center for Sustainable Urban Development at Columbia Climate School.
+Until 2009, Mehta was a professor of architecture at Temple University campus in Tokyo.

-She founded with business partner Jill Braden the interior design firm Braden & Mehta Design located in Honolulu and New York City.
+She founded with business partner Jill Braden the interior design firm Braden & Mehta Design in Honolulu and New York City.
 The blend of Western and Asian influences appear in the firm's work throughout U.S., Vietnam, and India as well for various corporations and private homes.

-Mehta was featured in Citizen Jane: Battle for the City, a full-length documentary film about activist Jane Jacobs directed by Matt Tyrnauer.
+Mehta appeared in Citizen Jane: Battle for the City, a documentary film about activist Jane Jacobs directed by Matt Tyrnauer.
 Mehta, in the film, warned that global development, without the philosophies of Jacobs, could result in "the slums of the future".

-She was appointed in 2018 by New York City Mayor Bill de Blasio to serve on the Waterfront Management advisory board.
+She was appointed in 2018 by New York City Mayor Bill de Blasio to the Waterfront Management advisory board.

-She has spoken on social capital, sustainable and equitable urbanism, and community-based change at forums in Australia, Austria, Brazil, India, Japan, UAE and the US, including the Public Ideas Form in Perth, Australia, and the Post City event at ARS Electronica in Linz, Austria and she has served as a panelist at WomenDeliver in Copenhagen, Denmark and the Women's Summit in Sharjah organized by UN Women.
+She has spoken on social capital, sustainable and equitable urbanism, and community-based change at forums in Australia, Austria, Brazil, India, Japan, UAE and the US, including the Public Ideas Form in Perth, Australia, and the Post City event at ARS Electronica in Linz, Austria.
+She also was a panelist at WomenDeliver in Copenhagen, Denmark and the Women's Summit in Sharjah organized by UN Women.

-She serves on the board of WomenStrong International, The Center for the Living City, and Friends of University of Tokyo.
-She served on the advisory board of the Millennium Cities Initiative of the Earth Institute at Columbia University, and People Building Better Cities.
+She is on the board of WomenStrong International, The Center for the Living City, and Friends of University of Tokyo.
+She previously was on the advisory board of the Millennium Cities Initiative of the Earth Institute at Columbia University, and People Building Better Cities.